Sledgehammer Games: History

 The offer was a gamble for both sides.
 Activision was calling on a studio that had not put out a game on its own, while Sledgehammer Games would be abandoning weeks of work in the genre they were most familiar with to take on a punishing schedule in a franchise.
 The studio first polled its staff and got unanimous approval.
 "It was a massive risk for Schofield and Condrey's new studio, and one that most outside of the industry never considered", wrote Ryan Fleming in Digital Trends.
 "The Infinity Ward name was the marquis on the Modern Warfare franchise, but failure to deliver on Activision's golden egg would have resulted in a wave that crippled those in its path.
 Looking back at the success of that game and franchise as a whole, it is easy to overlook the chance Sledgehammer took."

 The collaboration with Infinity Ward marked the first time a co-development relationship would produce a Modern Warfare title, with both companies' logos appearing on the packaging.
 Despite the companies’ differing histories and development methodologies, GamesTM called the arrangement "a rare symbiotic relationship for such a high-profile game".
 The two teams first met in the spring of 2010 to compare ideas.
 There was some overlap: both teams wanted to set the game in Europe and, recalled Schofield, achieve a “payoff on the story that had been told over the last four years.”

 It was announced in February 2014 that Sledgehammer Games would be developing a Call of Duty title slated for release in 2014.
 On May 1, Game Informer teased an image of a soldier wearing an exo-skeleton suit.
 It was also announced that more details, the cover, the full name, and a trailer would be released on May 4.
 The trailer was leaked which confirmed the release of Call of Duty: Advanced Warfare on November 4, 2014.

 On April 21, 2017, Sledgehammer Games and Activision announced their next Call of Duty game, titled Call of Duty: WWII.
 It was released on November 3, 2017.

-In February 2018, Glen Schofield and Michael Condrey left Sledgehammer Games but still working with Activision.
-In December 2018, Condrey subsequently left Activision to start a career with 2K Games in the Bay Area with 31st Union.
-Schofield also left the studio to found Striking Distance.
+In February 2018, Glen Schofield and Michael Condrey left Sledgehammer Games but still worked with Activision.
+In December 2018, Condrey subsequently left Activision to start working with 2K Games in the Bay Area with 31st Union.
+Schofield also left to found Striking Distance Studios.